STMicroelectronics/x-cube-ispu/Ispu/README.md

     export PATH=$PATH":/path/to/toolchain/bin"
     ```

   * Open a new terminal.
-The toolchain should now be available to be called from the command line (e.g., the *reisc-gcc* command should be found if the user tries to run it).
+The toolchain is now available to be called from the command line (for example, the *reisc-gcc* command should be found if the user tries to run it).

 Once the toolchain is installed, in order to build a project, the user must enter the *ispu/make* directory inside the project and run *make*.
 Enjoy.

 ## 3 - Eclipse

-In order to build a project using an Eclipse based IDE, the ISPU plugins must be installed into the IDE that the user desires to use.
+In order to build a project using an Eclipse-based IDE, the ISPU plugins must be installed in the IDE that the user desires to use.

-If an Eclipse based IDE is not already available, please download and install the "Eclipse IDE for Embedded C/C++ Developers" from [https://www.eclipse.org](https://www.eclipse.org).
+If an Eclipse-based IDE is not already available, please download and install the "Eclipse IDE for Embedded C/C++ Developers" from [https://www.eclipse.org](https://www.eclipse.org).

 In order to install the plugins, from the main menu, go to "Help", click on "Install New Software...", click on "Add...", insert the URL corresponding to the operating system used in the "Location" field and click the "Add" button.
-Then, select all the items, click on the "Next" button, accept the license terms and click on the "Finish" button.
+Then, select all the items, click on the "Next" button, accept the license terms, and click on the "Finish" button.
 When prompted, restart the IDE to complete the installation.

 The URL to use is: